jeremydou1113/kookoat/README.md

-# Kookoat.com, Created by Jeremy Dou
+# Kookoat.com, Created by Jeremy Dou.
+Copyright © 2020 Kookoat.com.
+All rights reserved.
 # This Github repository is only for demonstration purposes
 # Source Code has been taken down for security purposes